 What does a community-led BioBlitz look like?

-A BioBlitz is a canvas of an area for all currently present flora and fauna, including insects, pollinators, and wildlife.
-Delta and our key partners, Blacks in Green, hosted our first BioBlitz held in coordination with BIG’s community Juneteenth Celebration in June 2023.
-West Woodlawn residents came out to canvas and explore their neighborhood, and the insights and documentation from these citizen-scientists informed our BioBlitz Baseline Summary, available for public use and review.
+Delta and Blacks in Green hosted our 2023 BioBlitz held in coordination with BIG’s community Juneteenth Celebration.
+West Woodlawn residents came out to canvas and explore their neighborhood, and the insights and documentation from these citizen-scientists informed our BioBlitzs.
 Delta will use this baseline to determine impacts and expansion of biodiversity on these sites, and will incorporate said learnings into our future implementation roadmap deliverable.
 Please also read our press release celebrating the BioBlitz and BIG’s Juneteenth celebration.

-We deeply appreciate our many friends, West Woodlawn residents, and BIG for sharing this special day with us.
+We deeply appreciate our many friends, West Woodlawn and South Shore residents, and BIG and South Merrill Community Gardens for sharing their spaces, wisdom, and communities with us.

 Our Impact